Web Scraping with PHP Tutorial with Example Scripts (2025)

 You might have seen one of our other tutorials on how to scrape websites, for example with Ruby , JavaScript or Python , and wondered: what about the most widely used server-side programming language for websites , which, at the same time, is the one of the most dreaded ?
 Wonder no more - today it's time for PHP 🥳!

-Believe it or not, but PHP and web scraping have much in common: just like PHP, web scraping can be used either in a quick and dirty way, or in a more elaborate fashion and supported with the help of additional tools and services.
+Believe it or not, PHP and web scraping have much in common: just like PHP, web scraping can be used either in a quick and dirty way or in a more elaborate fashion and supported with the help of additional tools and services.

-In this article, we'll look at some ways to scrape the web with PHP.
-Please keep in mind that there is no general "best way" - each approach has its use-case, depending on what you need, how you like to do things, and what you want to achieve.
+In this article, we'll first look at some libraries/tools that can help us scrape the web with PHP.
+Please keep in mind that there is no general "best way" - each approach has its use case, depending on what you need, how you like to do things, and what you want to achieve.
+Later in the article, we'll see how to use some of these tools in a fun mini-project.

 cover image

-As an example, we will try to get a list of people that share the same birthday, as you can see, for instance, on famousbirthdays.com .
+For a hands-on demonstration of some of the tools we looked at above, we will try to get a list of people who share the same birthday, as you can see, for instance, on famousbirthdays.com .
 If you want to code along, please ensure that you have installed a current version of PHP and Composer .

 Create a new directory and run the following commands from it: